ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/client-api/operations/patching/json-patch-syntax.markdown

 ### Copy Document Property Contents to Another Property

-Copy the contents of one document property to another using the `Replace` patching operation.
+Copy the contents of one document property to another using the `Copy` patching operation.

 * **Method Parameters**